MLP99/Milan_Portfolio/index.md

+## About me
+Hello!
+My name is Milan Patty and I'm 21 years old.
+I am studying Information & Communication Technology at Fontys University of Applied Sciences in Eindhoven, the Netherlands.
+Currently I'm in my 4th semester following a specialization in Aritifical Intelligence.
+My previous semesters were in Business Informatics.
+I have a big passion for data and because of that I'm very eager to learn everything data related.
+I'm also active on Kaggle, Reddit, Quora and other platforms to learn more about data science and AI.

 # [Project 1: Festivate Exploratory Data Analysis](https://github.com/MLP99/Festivate-EDA)
 For this school project my group members and I started a fictional company called Festivate to help fictional festival organizers to gain more insights from their data in order to help with decision making.
 In this project I'm going to share my work.
 I designed the SQL database for this project for the festival organizers and used R to manipulate and visualize data.